-What lottery players should know if they win the $502M Mega Millions jackpot
+What to know if you win the $654M lottery jackpot

-One lucky winner could take home one of the largest jackpots in Mega Millions history.
+One lucky lottery winner could take home more than $650 million this week, one of the largest jackpots in Mega Millions history.

-There hasn't been a Mega Millions winner in more than two months, and the jackpot now stands at $502 million -- and counting.
+Tuesday's jackpot has reached now $654 million with a cash option of $372.6 million.

 - The lottery jackpots for Mega Millions and Powerball are at nearly $1B combined.

-It's the fourth time in the game's history that the jackpot has surged past half a billion dollars.
+ABC News spoke to several financial advisers about how winners can keep their heads and their winnings.

-The best thing a winner can do is stay anonymous, financial adviser and CPA Kurt Panouses, who helped a Florida couple that won a portion of the largest jackpot ever, said.
+The best thing a winner can do is lay low and remain anonymous for as long as possible, financial adviser and certified public accountant Kurt Panouses, who helped a Florida couple that won a portion of the largest jackpot ever, told ABC News earlier this year.

-"The initial concern of the ticket is probably the most important part of the planning aspect," Panouses told ABC News.
+"The initial concern of the ticket is probably the most important part of the planning aspect," Panouses said.
 "What the individual should do is protect the ticket, keep it safe, put it in a safe place, but do not sign the back of the ticket."

 "Whoever signs the back of the ticket is the individual that has to claim the ticket and the proceeds," Panouses explained.